How to Budget and Save Money on a Low Income

 - Automated bill payments

-- Automated savings transfers
+- Scheduled savings transfers

-- Bill-smoothing arrangements
+- Bill-smoothing arrangements with service providers

 Low Income Budget Examples for Australians